Hydrodynamic origin of Korteweg stresses from shear-induced horizontal buoyancy: The depth-averaged two-dimensional description

-with $\gamma=2/2835$ being a numerical factor~\cite{young1991shear}, where $\Ray=Gr\,\Pra$ is the Rayleigh number.
+where $\Ray=Gr\,\Pra$ is the Rayleigh number and $\gamma=2/2835$ is a numerical factor~\cite{young1991shear}, which emerges as the coefficient when depth-averaging the cross-stream convective-flux term, i.e., $\langle \mb v_0 \theta_1\rangle$.
 While the Rayleigh number clearly characterises the shear-induced dispersion, the force is better understood in terms of the Grashof number.
 Equations~\eqref{cont1}-\eqref{effF1}, with suitable initial and boundary conditions, determine the unknowns $\{\mb u,P,\theta,\rho,\mu,\lambda\}$, as functions of $\mb x$ and $t$.

 Evidently, the effective buoyancy force $\mathbfcal F_\eff$ renders the depth-averaged flow field rotational.
 The origin of the four terms in \eqref{effF1} can be traced to distinct physical mechanisms: the first term represents the tilting and distortion of the hydrostatic balance by the internal flow, while the second term accounts for a similar distortion of the vertical viscous stresses.
 The remaining two terms, which are independent of the Prandtl number, arise from the depth-averaging of the convective acceleration--the third term stems from the non-linear horizontal momentum flux $\mb v_0\cdot\nabla\mb v_0$ and the fourth is due to the vertical convection of the transverse velocity component $w_0\pfi{\mb v_0}{z}$.
 While equation~\eqref{effF1} was derived purely from the averaging of the Navier-Stokes equations, its mathematical structure, specifically its dependence on the square and the second-order gradients of density, suggests a deeper physical connection.
 In the following section, we show that this buoyancy-induced force can be reinterpreted as a divergence of an effective stress tensor, fundamentally linking these confined hydrodynamics to the classical theory of Korteweg stresses.